Analysis of the Pion Electromagnetic Form Factor with Next-to-Next-to-Leading Order QCD Corrections: Introduction

 The NNLO QCD results show that the perturbative series exhibits a slow convergence and the predictions are plagued by strong renormalization scale uncertainties for the pion EMFF~\cite{Chen:2023byr,Ji:2024iak}.
 It is noted that NNLO QCD predictions are determined by using the conventional scale-setting method, i.e., the renormalization scale is often set to $\mu^2_r=Q^2$ and theoretical uncertainties are evaluated by varying the same scale $\mu_r$ in an arbitrary range.
 This conventional procedure violates the fundamental principle of renormalization group invariance and is also inconsistent with the well-known {Gell-Mann}-Low (GM-L) method used in QED~\cite{Gell-Mann:1954yli}, it leads both to the ``renormalon" $n !$-factorial divergence~\cite{Beneke:1998ui} in the pQCD series and to the renormalization scheme-and-scale ambiguities in the pQCD predictions~\cite{Wu:2013ei,Wu:2014iba,Wu:2019mky,DiGiustino:2023jiq}.

-The principle of maximum commonality (PMC)~\cite{Brodsky:2011ta, Brodsky:2011ig, Brodsky:2012rj, Brodsky:2013vpa, Mojaza:2012mf} provides a systematical procedure to eliminate conventional scale ambiguity.
+The principle of maximum commonality (PMC)~\cite{Brodsky:2011ta, Brodsky:2011ig, Brodsky:2012rj, Brodsky:2013vpa, Mojaza:2012mf} is introduced with the aim of resolving renormalization scheme and scale ambiguities.
 The PMC method generalizes the BLM scale-setting procedure~\cite{Brodsky:1982gc} to all orders.
 PMC scales are determined by absorbing the $\beta$ terms which govern the behavior of the running $\alpha_s$ via the Renormalization Group Equations (RGE).
 Due to the elimination of the divergent renormalon terms, the convergence of the PMC perturbative series can be generally improved.
 Moreover, the PMC perturbative series becomes scale-invariant and the renormalization scale uncertainty is eliminated.

 By applying the PMC method to the pion transition form factor, an improved QCD prediction without conventional renormalization scale ambiguity can be achieved~\cite{Zhou:2023ivj}.
 In this paper, we perform a detailed analysis for the pion EMFF $F(Q^2)$ by applying the PMCs single scale-setting approach~\cite{Shen:2017pdu}.
 The PMCs leads to a scale-invariant pQCD prediction and the residual scale dependence due to the unknown higher-order terms is highly suppressed.